jubstuff/silex-skeleton/README.md

 $app->run();
 ```

-First, the app is created in `src/app.php` and the Twig Service Provider is loaded':
+First, the app is created in `src/app.php` and the Twig Service Provider is loaded:

 ```php
 <?php